 Unified Soccer offers our Special Olympics athletes an opportunity to play alongside their "general education" peers.
 Teams are divided up based on skill level and compete with other teams of similar abilities.
 Each game allows for three Special Olympics athletes and two peers to participate on field for each team.
 The season culminates with a tournament for qualifying teams that has in the past been held at Toyota Park, the home of the Chicago Fire Soccer Club.

 Basketball is a great opportunity for the athletes to commit to a lengthy season with a demanding schedule.
 The season consists of weekly practices combined with weekday games and a number of games and tournaments held on the weekends.
 In addition to exhibition games and tournaments played during the season, athletes participate in a district qualifying tournament at the end of the season.
 Each division's gold medal winner advances to the State Finals Tournament in Normal, IL.

 Aquatics is quite possibly the physically demanding sport offered to our athletes.
-All participants practice in the pool wice a week and work on their individual events as well as any relays they may be entered in.
-Traditionally the district qualifier has been held at Neuqua Valley High School as well as Waubonsie Valley High School for the developmental event.
+All participants practice in the pool twice a week and work on their individual events as well as any relays they may be entered in.
+Traditionally the regional qualifier is held at Metea Valley High School.
 All gold medal qualifiers at the district level move on to the Illinois State Summers Games in Bloomington/Normal, IL.

 Track & Field is offered as part of the Illinois State Summer Games held at ISU and Illinois Wesleyan in Bloomington/Normal, IL.
 Athletes take part in various races as well as field events including long jump, softball throw, and shot-put just to name a few.
 Events are also offered to athletes with physical limitations including those that use motorized and non-motorized wheelchairs.